cturra/home-assistant-config/README.md

 ## About

 This is my personal Home Assistant configuration.
-My guiding princile is to have full local control of all my devices.
-I intend everything to run Tasmota, ESPHome or speak Zigbee to my MQTT broker.
+My guiding principle is to have full local control of all my devices.
+Below you will find a table of all the devices in my house that are integrated into home assistant. i've captured a bit about how they're connected.

-This project still an active work in progress.
-Stay tuned for more information about what hardware I am using, how it's configured, etc.

-For now, please enjoy, and feedback always welcome!
+You will notice there are frequent updates here, so please feel free to follow along.
+And, if you have any feedback, please feel free to reach out :smile:

+### Devices

 | Type              | Make       | Model         | Count | Connectivity       |
 | :---              | :---       | :---          | :--:  | :--                |